What Do Proofreader or Copy Marker Do?

 - Read corrected copies or proofs to ensure that all corrections have been made.

 - Typeset and measure dimensions, spacing, and positioning of page elements, such as copy and illustrations, to verify conformance to specifications, using printer’s ruler or layout software.

-Proofreaders and Copy Markers state the following job skills are important in their day-to-day work.
+When polled, Proofreaders and Copy Markers say the following skills are most frequently used in their jobs: